pdumoulin/feng-shui-py/README.md

   --loc LOC   where to create and access user virtual environment (default: ~/venv) --req REQ   glob or filename used to match requirements files to install (default: ~/*requirements.txt)
 ```

+:warning: This will conflict with how [pyenv](https://github.com/pyenv/pyenv) manages environments, it is recommended to not use both at the same time.